bunsen32/jsspeccy-alt/README.md

-# JSSpeccy 3
+# JSSpeccy-ALT

-A ZX Spectrum emulator for the browser
+This is a fork of the wonderful [JSSpeccy3](https://github.com/gasman/jsspeccy3) by Matt Westcott, incorporating a few improvements:
+* User-provided custom ROM images
+* 16&nbsp;KB RAM emulation
+* ULAplus support

+I’m planning to maintain this fork for as long as I need it (until/unless all of these features get merged back into the original project).

 ## Features

-* Emulates the Spectrum 48K, Spectrum 128K and Pentagon machines
+* Emulates the Spectrum 16K/48K, Spectrum 128K and Pentagon machines
 * Handles all Z80 instructions, documented and undocumented
 * Cycle-accurate emulation of scanline / multicolour effects
 * AY and beeper audio
+* ULAplus colour palette mode
 * Loads SZX, Z80 and SNA snapshots
 * Loads TZX and TAP tape images (via traps only)
 * Loads any of the above files from inside a ZIP file